DininduChamikara/Annotated-Corpus-Collection/CONTRIBUTING.md

 Once you have forked the repository, make your changes to the code.
 Be sure to follow the coding style guidelines for the programming language that you are contributing to.

-Here the example for how to do changes.
+Here is an example of how to make changes.

 -----------------